Ada-Developers-Academy/core-unit-1/what-is-software-development/study-like-a-programmer.md

 Want a video series we recommend?
 Consider: ["Crash Course" on study skills](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNcAJRf3bE1IJU6nMfHj86W)

-## Past Adie Study-Skills Testimonials

-Every now and then we collect testimonials from graduated Adies who reflected on transitioning from having zero study skills to forging their study patterns.
-They are collectively located in the ["Student Testimonials" folder](https://drive.google.com/drive/folders/1PBPfla7ZaIaCTy6A3Fa84SHn4kYw4Xf8).

 ## Conclusion

 Finding your own study style is challenging, but necessary.
 Luckily, there are a lot of existing resources and ideas, as well as your own understanding of yourself and your own creativity!